The Blue Plaques Panel

 Mihir Bose is an award-winning journalist and author.
 He was the BBC’s first Sports Editor – the first non-white BBC editor.
 Mihir worked for the Daily Telegraph and the Sunday Times for over 30 years and has written for nearly all the mainstream British media.
 He has authored more than 30 books, two of which are being made into films, and his History of Indian Cricket (2002) won the Cricket Society Silver Jubilee Literary award.
 Mihir is a fellow of the Institute of Chartered Accountants and was awarded an honorary doctorate from Loughborough University for his outstanding contribution to journalism and the promotion of equality.

-YolanDa Brown is a double MOBO Award winning artist, her music is a delicious fusion of reggae, jazz and soul.
-She has toured with The Temptations, Jools Holland and collaborated with Dave Stewart from Eurythmics, Snarky Puppy’s Bill Laurance, Kelly Jones from Stereophonics and she’s currently composing music for the iconic Sesame Street, CocoMelon on Netflix and the animation Bea’s Block currently on Sky Kids.
-YolanDa was awarded an OBE for services to music, music education and broadcasting in the 2023 New Year Honours List by his Majesty the King.
-In July 2022, YolanDa was appointed Chair of BPI - the representative voice for UK record labels and organises The BRIT Awards & Mercury Prize.
-A champion for the importance of music education and the Music Week Women in Music Award Winner, YolanDa is Chair of Youth Music, sits on the Arts Council National Council, is a trustee of the PRS Foundation, an ambassador for the Prince’s Trust and London Music Fund.
+YolanDa Brown is a double MOBO Award winning artist, she has toured with The Temptations, Jools Holland and collaborated with Dave Stewart from Eurythmics, Snarky Puppy’s Bill Laurance and Kelly Jones from Stereophonics.
+YolanDa was awarded an OBE in 2023 for services to music, music education and broadcasting YolanDa is Chair of BPI - the representative voice for UK record labels which organises The BRIT Awards & Mercury Prize.
+A champion for the importance of music education and the Music Week Women in Music Award Winner, YolanDa is Chair of Youth Music, sits on the Arts Council National Council, is a trustee of the PRS Foundation, an ambassador for the Prince’s Trust and the London Music Fund.
 In 2021, she was invited by the Department of Education to sit on the advisory panel of the National Plan for Music Education.
-A BAFTA nominated broadcaster her eponymous series for CBeebies, "YolanDa’s Band Jam", won the RTSNW award as Best Children’s Programme.
-She’s a presenter on Songs of Praise and BBC Young Jazz Musician of the Year.
-Over on the airways, she hosts YolanDa Brown on Saturday on Jazz FM, the best classical music every Sunday on Scala radio, Radio 4’s ‘Loose Ends’ with Clive Anderson and across many shows on Radio 2 and Magic FM.
-YolanDa loves to drive fast cars around race tracks in her spare time and can rattle off a Rubik’s Cube in five minutes (on a good day).
+She is a BAFTA nominated broadcaster and a presenter on Songs of Praise and BBC Young Jazz Musician of the Year.
+She also hosts radio shows on Jazz FM, Scala radio, BBC Radio 4, Radio 2 and Magic FM.

 Dr Gus Casely-Hayford OBE is a curator and cultural historian who writes, lectures and broadcasts widely on culture.
 He is the founding Director of V&A East and was previously the Director of the Smithsonian, National Museum of African Art.
 A champion for the arts, Gus has presented two series of The Lost Kingdoms of Africa for the BBC and two series of Tate Britain: Great Art Walks for Sky.
 He is also a former Executive Director of Arts Strategy, Arts Council England and a former Director of the Institute of International Contemporary Art.
 Gus has been awarded a King’s College cultural fellowship for service to the arts and a SOAS Honorary Fellowship for service to Africa.